naa986/wp-paypal/wp-paypal/readme.txt

 **Sale Notification Email**

-When this feature is enabled an email is sent to your chosen recipient after completion of a successful purchase.
+When this feature is enabled an email is sent to your chosen recipient(s) after completion of a successful purchase.
 Options you can customize here:

 * The subject of the sale notification email
 * The content type of the sale notification email.
 The default is "Plain Text".
 But you can also set it to "HTML"